TomFinet/risky-cpu/README.md

 <img src='./cpu_block_diagram.jpg'/>

 The CPU implements a 5-stage pipeline: instruction fetch (IF), register read (RR), arithmetic (ALU), memory (MEM) and write-back (WB).
 Data and control hazards are handled by stalling.
-For the case of control hazards, when a branch instruction is detected, we stall the pipeline until its outcome is determined in the ALU stage.
+For the case of control hazards, when a branch or jump instruction is detected, we stall the pipeline until its outcome is determined in the ALU stage.
 This is achieved by inserting two NOP operations into the pipeline.

 ## Current tasks:

-1. Handle hazards.
-Doing
+1. Handle exceptions.
-2. Handle exceptions.
+2. Handle interrupts.
-3. Handle interrupts.
+3. Write verilator testbenches.

 ## Roadmap: